amorychambers/ci-ms3-backend/README.md

 ![ERD](docs/database-model-diagram.png)

 I have chosen to use a relational database.
 Each new user is created within the database using the Reader table.
 Each Reader entity creates and owns custom Genre entities and custom Book entities.
-This allows each users data to be meaningfully related, and allows for clear separation between different users' data.
+This allows each user's data to be meaningfully related, and allows for clear separation between different users' data.

 ## Technologies